Azmat1177/LLM-Replication/README.md

 cd scripts/

 # 0. (only if data/raw_commits_with_diffs.jsonl or data/novel_fixes.jsonl are
-#    missing — this package ships them pre-built) rebuild the dataset JSONL
+#    missing, this package ships them pre-built) rebuild the dataset JSONL
 #    from the raw Zenodo files:
 python3 02_load_dataset.py